Skip to content

 What happens to your responses now

-Government consultations are not box-ticking exercises.
-Responses are read, analysed, and counted, and they are cited in the policy documents that follow.
-Here is the route from here.
+Your response doesn’t go into a drawer somewhere.
+Government consultations are read, analysed, and counted, and they’re cited in the policy documents that follow, in four stages.

-- Detail and rollout - ISPs begin for new assessments from September 2029, with existing EHCPs transitioning from September 2030
+• Detail and rollout - ISPs proposed to begin for new assessments from September 2029, with existing EHCPs transitioning from an indicative September 2030

 What this means for your family right now